arthurfincham/sleepcalculator/README.md

 Finally, I found a font (*ChunkFive-Regular*) I liked and used *@fontface* to bring it to the project.

 <h3>Problems</h3>

-*Some things to work on next time.*
+*Some things to work on next time...*

 <ul>